Simple and accurate complete elliptic integrals for the full range of modulus: Discussions

 Therefore, the proposed $K(k)$ in this work is particularly useful when studying nonlinear behaviors of the system.
 Although an energy-conserving pendulum is nonlinear, it is not chaotic.
 Hence, an approximate form of $K(k)$ should not cause the solution to diverge from its exact trajectory, prompting meaningful interpretation both quantitatively and qualitatively.
 The phase space can be plotted with elementary functions, allowing simple access and broader collaboration among researchers from other fields of expertise.

 Fig.~\ref{fig_phase} shows the phase space of an energy-conserving nonlinear pendulum with physical parameters $\sqrt{L/g} = 1\,\text{second}$.
-The $\theta(t)$ are as follow.
+The $\theta(t)$ are as follows:

-Using the CKS terminology, a trajectory is defined by its angular speed $\omega_m$ at the bottom.
+According to the exact frequency content solutions \cite{Chachiyo2005efd}, a trajectory is defined by its angular speed $\omega_m$ at the bottom.
 A set of 12 values of $\omega_m$ is chosen, resulting in 12 trajectories as shown in the graph.
 There are 3 distinctive patterns, corresponding to the 3 classes of motions: swinging, stopping, and spinning.

 The swinging motion is represented by the 7 inner closed-loops.
 The smooth loops mean that their motions repeat with a period $T$.
 Since the motion is nonlinear, it is not a simple sinusoidal function, but rather a combination of infinite number of harmonics with fundamental angular frequency $\Omega_0 = 2\pi/T$.
 The loops are also color-coded with their fundamental frequencies.